Welcome to PayPal!

 - Have your card issuer convert the currency of the card payment into the currency in which you send the payment from your PayPal account, if applicable for that card issuer and network.
 Your card issuer will determine the currency conversion rate and what fees they may charge.

-It is your responsibility to pay any applicable importation taxes.
+It is your responsibility to pay any import and/or export taxes (as applicable).

 You have the right to receive an account statement showing your PayPal account activity.
 You may view your PayPal account statement by logging into your PayPal account.